By Frank Spillers

-The worldwide study adds some key insights into the growing research on gender differences on the Web and in particular around social networking usage.
+The worldwide study adds some key insights into the growing research on gender and Web usage.
+It particular it looks at social networking.
 Why is this a big deal?

-Differences in gender are important to understand so we can increase our ability to provide more targeted, relevant and desirable user experiences.
-It's a design issue as much as an advertising and strategy issue.
-I feel the User Experience community, has not fully tapped the potential of gender-specific design aka Woman-centered Design.
+Differences in gender are important to understand so we can increase our ability to provide more targeted, relevant, and desirable user experiences.
+It’s a design issue as much as an advertising and strategy issue.
+I feel the User Experience community has not fully tapped the potential of gender-sensitive design aka Inclusive Design.

-Gender as an audience sensitive criteria (differentiation) is barely present in North American technology product design (where it is much easier to do) let alone Web experiences.
-In Asia there is more design innovation in this area, for example, see: Toshiba's Femininity series.
-Implications of this phenomenon are discussed below.
-First a summary of the findings:
+Gender as an audience-sensitive criteria (differentiation) is barely present in North American technology product design (where it is much easier to do) let alone Web experiences.
+In Asia there is more design innovation in this area.
+For example, Toshiba created a “femininity” series of products aimed at the Smart Home user.
+However, these highly gender-specific designs were retracted since they reinforce gender stereotypes– for example, that women clean the home.

 Comscore report 'Women on the Web' Key Findings